nicoRogalski/cng-hello-backend/README.md

 - Is Go ready to be used in the cloud enterprise environment ?
 - Can Go detach big ship backends like java ?

+### 20.02.2022
+- Some general packages for tracing, logging, and auth with a clean api needs to be implemented in order to not always do everything from scratch

 ## Done
 - Base go file structure (https://github.com/golang-standards/project-layout)
 - Architecture (example: https://medium.com/@matiasvarela/hexagonal-architecture-in-go-cfd4e436faa3)